 The new measures will have an enormous impact, but they do not represent a return to normalization.
 Moreover, given the realities of U.S. domestic politics, any effort to put U.S.-Cuba relations on a sustainable footing will likely depend on how much Havana delivers on protecting human rights and opening up space for political dissent.
 Absent progress on those fronts, U.S. policy will continue to be vulnerable to pressure from hard-line voices among Cuban American voters in Florida, who play an outsized role in American presidential politics.

-Last year’s mass protests in Cuba highlighted how all these factors are coming to a head: A desperate population demands change from a regime bent on maintaining power, even as the regime’s repression of the protests make any further relaxation of U.S. policy—which could relieve Cubans’ suffering but at the cost of throwing a lifeline to a repressive government—politically unfeasible for the Biden administration.
+The mass protests in Cuba in July 2021 highlighted how all these factors are coming to a head: A desperate population demands change from a regime bent on maintaining power, even as the regime’s repression makes any further relaxation of U.S. policy to relieve Cubans’ suffering politically unfeasible for the Biden administration.

 WPR has covered Cuba in detail and continues to examine key questions about what will happen next.
 Can Cuba’s new leadership meet popular expectations for reform while maintaining the regime’s grip on power?
 Will Cuba’s economic reforms be enough to rebuild after the coronavirus pandemic?
 What will it take to get Biden to further revisit U.S. policy toward Cuba?
 Below are some of the highlights of WPR’s coverage.

 Cuba’s Deepening Economic Crisis Is Putting Diaz-Canel in a Bind